-It is with great excitement that Enhance Dentistry can now offer appointments with our Orofacial Myologist, Silvia, for customised programs to treat Orofacial Myofunctional Disorders.
+It is with great excitement that Enhance Dentistry can now offer appointments with our Orofacial Myologists, Silvia and Ingrid, for customised programs to treat Orofacial Myofunctional Disorders.
 Our practice can provide rehabilitation for the following conditions:

 OMT is an individually customised program, that incorporates specific activities and exercises to help eliminate many of the causes of swallowing abnormalities and improper rest posture of the tongue.